AlaskaAirlines/auro-accordion/demo/api.md

 ### emphasis

-Using the `noToggleExpanded` attribute will allow for multiple `auro-accordion`'s in an `auro-accordion-group` to be open at the same time.
+Use the `emphasis` attribute to apply certain styles to the `auro-accordions`.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/emphasis.html) -->